-- 7.17.4.1.1.2.
+- 7.17.4.1.1.
+A specialty drug is defined as a prescription drug which meets all of the following criteria: - 7.17.4.1.1.1 The drug cannot be routinely dispensed at a majority of retail community pharmacies due to physical or administrative requirements that limit preparation and/or delivery in the retail community pharmacy environment.
+Such drugs may include but are not limited to chemotherapy, radiation drugs, intravenous therapy drugs, biologic prescription drugs approved for use by the federal Food and Drug Administration, and/or drugs that require physical facilities not typically found in a retail community pharmacy, such as a ventilation hood for preparation; - 7.17.4.1.1.2.
 The drug is used to treat complex, chronic, or rare medical conditions: - That can be progressive; - That can be debilitating or fatal if left untreated or undertreated; or - For which there is no known cure. - 7.17.4.1.1.3.
 The drug requires special handling, storage, and/or has distribution and/or inventory limitations; - 7.17.4.1.1.4.
 The drug has a complex dosing regimen or requires specialized administration; - 7.17.4.1.1.5.
 Any drug that is considered to have limited distribution by the federal Food and Drug Administration; - 7.17.4.1.1.6.
 The drug requires: - Complex and extended patient education or counseling; - Intensive monitoring; or - Clinical oversight; and - 7.17.4.1.1.7.
-The drug has significant side effects and/or risk profile.

-7.17.4.1.2.
-Access to specialty drugs
+The drug has significant side effects and/or risk profile. - 7.17.4.1.2.
+Access to specialty drugs - 7.17.4.1.2.1.
 No entity shall establish definitions, or require accreditation or licensure, effectively limiting access to prescription drugs, including specialty drugs, other than the appropriate governmental or regulatory bodies.

-7.17.
+7.18.
 Provider Satisfaction Surveys

-- 7.17.1.
-The MCO shall conduct an annual provider survey to assess overall satisfaction, as well as satisfaction with the following functions:

-- Access to linguistic assistance;

-- Provider enrollment;

-- Provider communication;

-- Provider education and trainings (including cultural competency trainings);

-- Resolution to provider complaints/disputes;

-- Claims processing;

-- Claims reimbursement; - Network/coordination of care; and - Utilization management processes(including medical reviews and support toward Patient Centered Medical Home implementation) - 7.17.2.
-The Provider Satisfaction survey tool and methodology must be submitted to DHH for approval 90 days prior to administration. - 7.17.3.
-All required components of the survey tool must be administered and reported to DHH annually within the provider satisfaction survey report.
+- 7.18.1.
+The MCO shall conduct an annual provider survey to assess overall satisfaction, as well as satisfaction with the following functions: - Access to linguistic assistance; - Provider enrollment; - Provider communication; - Provider education and trainings (including cultural competency trainings); - Resolution to provider complaints/disputes; - Claims processing; - Claims reimbursement; - Network/coordination of care; and - Utilization management processes (including medical reviews and support toward Patient Centered Medical Home implementation) - 7.18.2.
+The Provider Satisfaction survey tool and methodology must be submitted to LDH for approval 90 days prior to administration. - 7.18.3.
+All required components of the survey tool must be administered and reported to LDH annually within the provider satisfaction survey report.
 Survey response rates shall consider the population size and demographic category of providers with a minimum margin of error of +/- 5% and a confidence level of at least 95%.
-This shall be the minimum response rated for surveys completed and reported to DHH. - 7.17.4.
+This shall be the minimum response rated for surveys completed and reported to LDH. - 7.18.4.
 The MCO shall submit an annual Provider Satisfaction Survey Report that summarizes the survey methods and findings and provides analysis of opportunities for improvement.
 Provider Satisfaction Survey Reports are due 120 days after the end of the plan year.

-7.18.
+7.19.
 Provider Directory

-7.18.1.
+7.19.1.
 The MCO shall maintain accurate provider directory data.
 LDH shall conduct periodic audits to verify the accuracy of the MCO's provider directory data.
 The MCO shall maintain an accuracy rate of at least 90%.